shubhamlavaniya/Iris_mlops_prediction/README.md

 # End-to-End MLOps Pipeline – Iris Classifier Project - Group 64

 This project demonstrates a complete **End-to-End MLOps workflow** using the Iris dataset.
-It includes model training, hyperparameter tuning, experiment tracking, serving via FastAPI, containerization with Docker, CI/CD with GitHub Actions, and deployment to AWS EC2 with logging and monitoring.
+It includes data versioning with DVC, model training, hyperparameter tuning, experiment tracking, serving via FastAPI, containerization with Docker, CI/CD with GitHub Actions, and deployment to AWS EC2 with logging and monitoring.

 ---